-One day he didn’t latch the gate properly and the horse ran away.
+One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
 This is terrible news!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
-“Now you will be rich!”
+“Now you are rich!”
 “Maybe,” the farmer replied.

 The next day soldiers came and took away all the young men to fight in the war.
 The farmer’s son was left behind.
 “You are so lucky!” his neighbours cried.
 “Maybe,” the farmer replied.

 When we interpret a situation as being an ‘opportunity’ or a ‘disaster’ it shapes the way we feel and how we then respond.

 The story of the Taoist Farmer shows we can never truly know how a situation is going to turn out.